schneiderfelipe/cligpt/README.md

 and
 [`async-openai`](https://github.com/64bit/async-openai) crates
 to provide a user-friendly interface for the `ChatGPT` API.
-It's perfect for developers who want to quickly prototype text generation applications or for anyone who wants to experiment with the power of the `ChatGPT` API from the comfort of their terminal.

 **Keep reading in order to learn how to [install](#installation) and [use](#usage) `cligpt`.**

+## Common use cases

+- Quickly prototype text generation applications
+- Experiment with the power of the ChatGPT API from the comfort of your terminal.

 ## Installation